aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 </body>
 </html>
 ```
-This template will be saved on disk as "shape-template-hello-world.html" that will be used in the next step.
+This template will be saved on the disk as "shape-template-hello-world.html", which will be used in the next step.

 In this template, we are iterating text frames in presentation shapes to display the text.
 Let's generate the HTML file using WebDocument and then export the Presentation into the file: